C-Accel-CRIPT/cript-excel-uploader/docs/globus.md

 2. All inputs under the *source column are only web URLs

-!!! note annotate "Storing linked files vs local files"
+??? info annotate "Storing Web files vs local files"
-    CRIPT uses <a href="https://www.globus.org/" target="_blank">Globus</a> to store uploaded files.
+    CRIPT uses <a href="https://www.globus.org/" target="_blank">Globus</a> to store uploaded local files from your computer.

     Authentication is **_not required_** with Globus when inputting links to web files under the `*source` column because CRIPT will only point to the links and not upload the linked files to CRIPT.

 ## Globus Website